harm2305/embsys-330-sp25-final-project-harm2305/documentation/software_requirements.md

 # Requirements

 ## Architectural
-- Use of an LCD shield to provide a user interface
+- Must use an LCD shield to provide a user interface
-- Use of a Bluetooth sensor to gather beacon advertising packets
+- Must use a Bluetooth sensor to gather beacon advertising packets
-- Use of a USART terminal to interface with the device
+- Must use a USART terminal to interface with the device
-- Use of an onboard user action button to toggle between scan types
+- Must use an onboard user action button to toggle between scan types
+- Must limit hardware to what is available on the board to reduce costs

 ## Functional Requirements
 - Device should boot up in active scanning mode